 Many Voices, One Laos

-With support from Oxfam’s VOICE program, Many Voices, One Laos is a short film program that focuses on Lao identity.
-These six projects feature groups in Laos that are not often represented in mainstream media, such as women, the young, the elderly, indigenous, LGBTI, and disabled people.
+With support from VOICE, Many Voices, One Laos is a short film program that focuses on Lao identity.
+These six projects feature groups in Laos that are rarely represented in mainstream media, such as women, the young, the elderly, indigenous, LGBTI, and disabled people.

 The Apprentice Singer